The Tien Bo City project reinterprets the unique Hanoi streetscape and Vietnamese landscape into a contemporary green, light and airy development.

 Three low-rise buildings cascade down to a public space preserving an historic printing factory, a century-old pagoda and a banyan tree.

-The building design references the various scales of Hanoi old town (including famous ‘tube’ houses) and the sweeping hills and valleys of Sapa.
+The building design references the various scales of Hanoi old town (including the famous ‘tube’ houses) and the sweeping hills and valleys of Sapa.
 Staggered rooflines and the multi-functional layering of commercial activities on the ground floor and apartments above are topped by a terrace.

 Construction has commenced.